It’s these guys again! Everyone try not to freak out!

 Hence it is with few regrets that Xiyuan and Bernard return to the same thing they do every day: try to take over the art world.

-Their relationship is the real work of art—they have shown the rare ability to inspire others to be creative inside and outside their universe.
+Their relationship is the real work of art—they’ve shown the rare ability to inspire others to be creative inside and outside their universe.
 Victor Feng, for example, has yet to pay his respects to the happy couple, and commemorates the occasion with a little ditty he wrote for them.

 Said ditty may or may not be an 11-hour improvised a cappella rock opera.